Deep Out-of-Distribution Uncertainty Quantification via Weight Entropy Maximization: Experiments

 with $\omega(\phi^{(j)}, z^{(j)}) = \overline{w}^{(j)} + \phi^{(j)} \odot z^{(j)}$ or $\omega(\phi^{(j)}, z^{(j)}) = \overline{w}^{(j)} + V \left( \phi^{(j)} \odot z^{(j)} \right)$.
 In practice, we apply Algorithm (\ref{alg-training}) to each of the pretrained networks with the scaling parameterization $\omega(\phi^{(j)}, z^{(j)})$.
-Notice that, if there is no overlap between the mixture components, the ensemble parameterization necessarily results in a weight distribution of higher entropy for the same empirical risk level, and then leads to a more efficient parameterization than the single network setting (cf. Section \ref{maxent-discuss}).
+Notice that, if there is no overlap between the mixture components, the ensemble parameterization necessarily results in a weight distribution of higher entropy for the same empirical risk level, and then leads to a more efficient parameterization than the single network setting.
 A guideline to choose the centers $\overline{w}^{(j)}$ is then to avoid overlapping, which can be achieved with centers distant from each other.
-Thus, combining MaxWEnt with techniques as RDE \citep{Angelo2021RepulsiveDeepEnsemble}, AnchorNet \citep{pearce2018AnchorNetwork} or DARE \citep{deMathelin2023DARE} may offer increased performances.
+Thus, combining MaxWEnt with techniques such as RDE \citep{Angelo2021RepulsiveDeepEnsemble} and AnchorNet \citep{pearce2018AnchorNetwork} may offer increased performances.